metatensor/metatensor/docs/src/installation.rst

         <https://github.com/metatensor/metatensor/releases>`_, and download the
         corresponding ``metatensor-core-cxx`` file in the release assets.

-        You will also need to install a rust compiler and ``cargo`` either with `rustup`_ or the package manager of your operating system.
+        You will also need to install a Rust compiler and ``cargo`` either with `rustup`_ or the package manager of your operating system.
 Then, you can run the following commands: